-While federal regulations require annual target-setting and reporting to FTA, an agency can and should set targets for transit performance measures over a longer period of time, such as midterm targets (e.g., four to six years) to align with a current capital program, and long-term targets (e.g., 10 years or more years) to align with the Transit Asset Management Plan or Transportation Improvement Program (TIP) investment horizon.
+While Federal regulations require annual target setting and reporting to FTA, an agency can and should set targets for transit performance measures over a longer period of time, such as mid-term targets (e.g. 4-6 years) to align with a current capital program, and long-term targets (e.g. 10 or more years) to align with the Transit Asset Management (TAM) Plan or Transportation Improvement Program (TIP) investment horizon.
 These targets are agency-specific and can help to shape strategy and messaging about the capital program.